 Create a daily summer routine

-It make sense to include some structure in a summer schedule for an adhd child.
+It make sense to include some structure in a summer schedule for an ADHD child.
 I find that even the slightest bit of structure can make a world of difference.
 Kids thrive on routine, no matter what time of year it is.
 Here’s what we do to add structure to our days:

 - Our bedtime is still early( 9:00-ish), like during the school year.
 My kids get up by 7 a.m. no matter what time they go to bed.
 Sleep is vital for their ADHD brains, so we are early to bed and early to rise.

-- Independent play time.
+- Independent leisure time.
 We all need a break from each other in the summer – especially on the days we have nothing planned.
 I set our timer for 30 to 60 minutes and my kids entertain themselves in their rooms.
 They read or listen to music(no screens).
 This is super vital when were spending a lot of time at home.

 - My boys still have their daily and weekly chores.
 They get more opportunities to do extra chores for money in the summer, too.

 - Screentime is limited.
 It’s easy for the empty hours of summer to get filled up with screens.
-My kids used to get about 30 minutes a day of screen time, but as they get older, this will have to be more flexible as the phone is a communication tool for friends – something that is so needed right now.
+My kids used to get about 30 minutes a day of screen time(those were the days!), but as they get older, this will have to be more flexible as the phone is a communication tool for friends – something that is so needed right now.
 I’m okay with using a phone for music, social texting or a relaxation app, but will keep the mindless , passive videos and games to a minimum.
 (See more on managing screens below)

 - We have a few traditions that happen weekly.
 My kids know what to expect, they look forward to it and it makes planning super easy.
 Kid Dinner Night(more on that below!), Family Movie Friday, and Library on Sunday are three of our non-negotiables!

 - My boys have an interest in cooking and preparing meals, so they are in charge of one dinner a week.
 They help me plan, prepare and serve the meal, as well as help with clean up.
 The emphasis is on building real life skills.
 We pull from our list of favorite meals for an ADHD Diet.
+We love Kids Cook Real Food classes – my youngest has been through the entire series and loves to cook!

 - Put yourself (I mean you mama!)in the routine.
 It is vital as parents of kids with special needs, that you find breaks for yourself.
 I desperately need time to myself to be quiet and think.
 I have a “No one downstairs until 7 am” rule that just started during Shelter in Place.
 I get up around 5:30, so I have the time I need.